 Neurofascial Prolotherapy (aka Subcutaneous Prolotherapy or Neural Prolotherapy)

-Neurofascial Prolotherapy (also called Neural or subcutaneous Prolotherapy) involves the injection of dextrose into the subcutaneous tissues to induce healing.
+Neurofascial Prolotherapy (also called Perineural Injection Treatment, as well as Neural Prolotherapy and Subcutaneous Prolotherapy) involves the injection of dextrose into the subcutaneous tissues to induce healing.
 This is contrasted to traditional Dextrose or PRP Prolotherapy whereby Prolotherapy solutions are injected into ligament and tendon attachments onto bone (fibro-osseous junction injections).
 Research into the healing effects of this type of Prolotherapy have primarily been done by a family physician from New Zealand named John Lyftogt, MD.
 1,2,3 Dr. Lyftogt is the main proponent and teacher of this type of Prolotherapy.

-What types of conditions does Neurofascial Prolotherapy help?
+What types of conditions does Perineural Injection Therapy (Neurofascial Prolotherapy) help?

-In regard to published studies it is clear that Neurofascial Prolotherapy (NFP) helps decrease the pain of Achilles tendinopathy, chronic low back pain, shoulder or rotator cuff injuries, knee pain and elbow pain.
-For doctors, such as Dr. Ross Hauser, Neurofascial Prolotherapy can be used alongside any condition that can be helped with Hackett-Hemwall Prolotherapy (HHP).
-Because NFP and HHP work by different mechanisms they can diminish the pain of similar conditions, so they can be given together or separately.
+In regard to published studies it is clear that Neurofascial Prolotherapy helps decrease the pain of Achilles tendinopathy, chronic low back pain, shoulder or rotator cuff injuries, knee pain and elbow pain.
+For Caring Medical’s Prolotherapists, Neurofascial Prolotherapy can be used alongside any condition that can be helped with Hackett-Hemwall Prolotherapy (HHP).
+Because these techniques work by different mechanisms they can diminish the pain of similar conditions, so they can be given together or separately.